yt-project/yt/doc/source/visualizing/plots.rst

 Note that because we have specified the weighting field to be ``None``, the profile plot will display the accumulated cell mass as a function of temperature rather than the average.
 Also note the use of a ``(value, unit)`` tuple.
-These can be used interchangably with units explicitly imported from ``yt.units`` when creating yt plots.
+These can be used interchangeably with units explicitly imported from ``yt.units`` when creating yt plots.

 We can also accumulate along the bin field of a ``ProfilePlot`` (the bin field